morrisonlevi/Ardent/README.md

 The best way to help is to use the library and [submit issues](https://github.com/morrisonlevi/Ardent/issues) when you find them.
 As of right now, every line in the library has been executed in a unit test\*.
 The quality of some of these tests is poor and there are still bugs lurking around.

-\*  *Except the Trie class which is undergoing the designing phase.
-Please do not use the Trie structure.*
+\*  *Except the Trie and SplayTree classes which are experimental structures.*

 ##### Can you add X structure?